-Amid the pandemic, pharmacies have played a critical role in our lives.
-We have been frequenting them to stock up on essentials such as toilet paper, disinfectant spray, hand sanitizer and other staples.
+Pharmacies have often played a critical role in treating our health at home, but perhaps never more so than during the pandemic.
+They’ve been important places to stock up on essentials such as disinfectant spray, hand sanitizer, vitamins and other items.
 But we also shop at major drugstore chains like CVS, Walgreens and Rite Aid for nonessentials, too.
-Ever-expanding in their retail offerings, we might easily pick up some snacks or nail polish or even sunglasses.
+Ever-expanding in their retail offerings, we might easily pick up some snacks or nail polish, or even sunglasses.
 The list goes on and our money all too easily gets spent.

 Often, though, the real hit to our wallets comes from the cost of prescription drugs, which have skyrocketed in recent years.
-According to GoodRx, in early 2020, more than 400 drugs jumped an average of 5%.
-This surge followed an average 5.2% price hike on nearly 500 brand-name drugs in early 2019, and a spike of 8% on 580 brand-name drugs in January 2018.
+According to GoodRx, in early 2022, more than 810 medications increased in list price by an average of 5.1%.
+791 of these drugs were brand name drugs, 19 were generics, 199 were specialty drugs, and 84 were the kind you can only receive under the supervision of a provider.

 These dramatic rises in the costs of prescription drugs in the U.S. contribute to the general struggle millions of Americans face when simply trying to survive.
 After all, what’s more essential than medication?